ExDev85/ProPharmacyManagerW/CHANGE.md

 7. Control users info from the main window.
 8. Items type in all medics window will show now as text not numbers.
 9. Add option to disable Bills system.
+10. Uses MyDocuments folder as default one for backingup the database.

 ##0.9.9.6:
 1. You don't have to run the program as administrator anymore.